Bodhisena: Life in Japan

 The party arrived at Naniwa (Osaka) in August 736 and was met by the monk Gyoki.

 According to a number of sources, Gyoki and Bodhisena recognised each other from a past life.
 According to the Shūi Wakashū, quoting from the Tōdaiji Yōroku, Gyoki stated that they were together at Vulture Peak when the Buddha preached the Lotus Sutra.
 Bodhisena, called the "Baramon Sojo" (Brahmin Priest), additionally refers to them being together at Kapilavastu.
-He also recognised Gyoki as the rebirth of the boddhisatva Manjusri he was seeking.
+He also recognised Gyoki as the rebirth of the bodhisattva Mañjuśrī he was seeking.
 Their exchange is recorded thus: